Effect of Dissipation on Warm Chromo-Natural Inflation

-The idea of inflation was first proposed by Alan Guth \cite{PhysRevD.23.347} in 1981 to solve the problems in the big bang model, notably the horizon, flatness and horizon problem.
-Further, many inflationay theory has been developed by Linde \cite{1982PhLB..108..389L}\cite{LINDE1983177}\cite{linde2005particle}\cite{PhysRevD.49.748}, Albrecht \cite{PhysRevLett.48.1220} and many other scientists.
-It is the most successful theory so far for explaining the large scale structure of the universe.
-During inflation, a scalar field coupled to background metric slowly rolls down its potential.
-Inflationary dynamics were realized in two different methods, one is cold inflation and another is warm inflation.
-In cold inflation, the scalar field is assumed to be isolated during inflation and has no interaction with the other fields.
-So, there is no possibility for radiation to be produced during inflation, thus leading to a thermodynamically supercooled phase of the Universe during inflation.
-So, a reheating period is needed to be invoked at the end of inflation to fill the universe with radiation.
-In the other picture, termed warm inflation \cite{PhysRevLett.75.3218}\cite{PhysRevD.55.3346}\cite{54db6c2c12e0450d9e603224eb51880c}\cite{PhysRevD.58.123508}, the inflaton field is supposed to be coupled to several other fields during inflationary period.
-So, in warm inflation radiation production can simultaneously occur with the expansion of the universe and there is a smooth transition from the inflationary phase to radiation dominated phase without the necessity of introduction of any separate reheating phase.
-This can be achieved by introducing a dissipation term $\Gamma$ in the equation of motion of the inflaton field.
+The idea of inflation was first proposed by Alan Guth \cite{PhysRevD.23.347} in 1981 to solve the problems in the big bang model, notably the horizon, flatness and horizon problem and further developed by Linde \cite{1982PhLB..108..389L}\cite{LINDE1983177}\cite{linde2005particle}\cite{PhysRevD.49.748}, Albrecht \cite{PhysRevLett.48.1220} and many others.
+It is the most successful model so far for explaining the large scale structure of the universe.
+Inflationary dynamics can be realized in two different ways, one is cold inflation and another is warm inflation.
+In standard cold scenario, the scalar field named inflaton is assumed to have no interaction with the other fields those may be present in the universe.
+So, there is no possibility for radiation to be produced during the process, thus leading to a thermodynamically supercooled phase of the Universe at the end of inflation.
+So, a reheating period is needed to be invoked at the end of inflation to fill the universe with radiation and make it enter the radiation dominated phase.
+In an alternate picture, termed warm inflation \cite{PhysRevLett.75.3218}\cite{PhysRevD.55.3346}\cite{54db6c2c12e0450d9e603224eb51880c}\cite{PhysRevD.58.123508}\cite{DESHAMUKHYA_2009}, the inflaton field is assumed to be coupled to several other fields during the inflationary period.
+The inflaton dissipates its energy into radiation during inflationary process.
+So, in warm inflation radiation production can simultaneously occur with the expansion of the universe and there is a smooth transition from the inflationary phase to radiation dominated phase without the necessity of introducing a separate reheating phase.
+The temperature of the thermal bath should be greater than the Hubble parameter i.e. $(T >H)$ in warm inflation \cite{Berera_2009}.
+The dissipative coefficient $\Gamma$ plays a crucial role in describing the dynamics of warm inflation.
+Depending on the strength of dissipation, there are two dissipative regimes in warm inflation, strong and weak.
+In strong dissipative regime, the dissipation coefficient is greater than the Hubble parameter and in the weak dissipative regime, the dissipation coefficient is smaller than the Hubble parameter \cite{Bastero_Gil_2005}